 The cottage, just by a small forest plantation, is about 37 m2 (approx. 400 ft2).
 The two bedrooms each sleep two.
 One has a double bed and the other a bunk bed.
 There is also a sofa bed in the living room and mattresses in the loft.
 The cottage has cooking facilities (stove, microwave and refrigerator), as well as a sitting / dining room with a TV.
 The porch is large and with a good BBQ.
+Guests have access to a lovely hot tub.
 Access to a washing machine upon request.

 Guests prepare their own meals.
 The nearest convenience stores and diners are in town Dalvík (15 km / 9 mi).